Mrs Abi Hearn

-Abi qualified in 2012 and has previously worked at Poltair School as a school counsellor.
+Mrs Hearn qualified as a school counsellor in 2012 and worked at Poltair School before joining Brannel.
 She is currently working towards her accreditation and is also enrolled on a training course with CLEAR in working therapeutically with children and young people who have experienced different types of domestic abuse.
-Abi loves working with young people and feels that having a counselling service integrated within school is vital in supporting students’ emotional needs which can have a positive effect on them both personally and academically and help them to achieve their full potential.
+She loves working with young people and feels that having a counselling service integrated within school is vital in supporting students’ emotional needs which can have a positive effect on them both personally and academically and help them to achieve their full potential.

 What is counselling?